willpiam/elementary-cellular-automaton/ReadMe.md

     [] ensure no memory leaks in C program
     [] ensure no memory leaks in C++ program
+    [] Write a script to run a subset of these programs with various inputs and record their times

 ## Testing for memory leaks

 **C++** *with Valgrind*